geo-smart/ocean/README.md

 ## Project Overview

+The primary goal is to transform observational ocean data into scientific insight into how the ocean works as a major component of the earth system.
-The **Oceans Observatories Initiative** has operated since 2014 generating a profoundly rich dataset; and at the same time a challenge in analysis and interpretation.
-The starting point is to characterize a single photic zone data set:
+Turning first to the data resource: The **Oceans Observatories Initiative** has operated since 2014 generating a profoundly rich dataset.
+The variety and scope extend for nearly a decade across continental shelves and the deep ocean, across the water column from sea floor to surface, from seismology to marine mammal vocalizations to physical, chemical and biological sensors.
+At the same time this complex system presents challenges in analysis and interpretation.

-Regular observations of temperature, dissolved oxygen, salinity, particulate backscatter, chlorophyll concentration, dissolved organic matter fluorescence, nitrate concentration, pH, carbon dioxide concentration, spectral irradiance (7 wavelengths), spectrophotometry (2 x 83 channels), photosynthetically-available radiation and ocean current in three dimensions: Measured 18 times per day over a depth range of the upper 200 meters of the ocean.
-This is roughly speaking depth/time-series in 18 dimensions.
-The interpretability of such a synoptic dataset... rewrite paused here...
+The starting point or core of this project is a characterization of the ocean photic zone, from 200 meters depth to the surface, the region of light.
+Regular observations include temperature, dissolved oxygen, salinity, particulate backscatter, chlorophyll concentration, dissolved organic matter fluorescence, nitrate concentration, pH, carbon dioxide concentration, spectral irradiance (7 wavelengths), spectrophotometry (2 forms x 83 channels), photosynthetically-available radiation and ocean current in three dimensions.
+These parameters are measured up to 18 times per day from 200 meters depth up to near-surface in centimeter-scale increments.
+Consequently we are, roughly speaking, trying to understand the upper ocean in both depth and time as an 18-dimensional space.

-Questions as a means to making scientific progress:
+The interpretability of this 'starting point' synoptic dataset is itself daunting; but having come this far we are also interested in making the problem "worse" after a fashion:

+- Does the near surface time series agree with satellite observations?
+- Does it agree with predictive ocean models?
+- Does it agree with independent observations, for example from gliders or drifters (such as ARGO)?

+Questions applicable to all of the data include

-- How are we to get data in a usable form?
+- How to get data in a usable form?
-- Can we trust the data once we have it?
+- Can the data be trusted?
-- Once we have usable trustworthy data: What do we do with it?
+- How can machine learning methods be constructively applied to this multi-dimensional space?

-## *'The Problem'*: Potential Project Objectives
+## Elaboration: Potential Project Objectives

-This project begins from a very rich set of data (emphasis: Upper water column / photic zone; see brief below) and provides five potential project directions to consider.
+This project begins from the rich time series data described above (again: emphasizing the upper water column / photic zone).
+The following examples demonstrate potential project directions.
 Alternative ideas are welcome of course!
-The primary goal is to transform observational ocean data into scientific insight into how the ocean works as a major component of the earth system.

-1. Extend water column observations to map plane data using complementary observations from the MODIS satellite
+1. Extend water column observations to map plane data using complementary observations from MODIS
-2. In search of synthesis: Apply machine learning methods to ten coincident instrument data streams
+2. Apply machine learning methods to *N > 3* coincident instrument data streams
-3. Evaluate agreement between regional ocean model forecasts and *in situ* observations
+3. Evaluate agreement between regional ocean model forecasts and *in situ* observation
-4. Characterize water column biochemical profiles in relation to physical drivers such as turbulence, salinity and temperature
+4. Characterize water column biochemical profiles in relation to physical drivers such as turbulence and temperature
-5. Develop a discrete sampling strategy driven by real-time analysis of automated sensor data streams
+5. From real-time automated sensor data streams: Build a strategy for discrete sampling during maintenance cruises
-6. Sharpen the analysis workflow for existing automated sensors
+6. Build an analysis workflow for automated sensors, e.g. anomaly/thin-layer detection
-7. Investigate: Can the data be used to differentiate influences of coastal upwilling versus terrigenous freshwater runoff?
+7. Use the data to differentiate influences of coastal upwilling versus terrigenous freshwater runoff

 ## Project Background: The Data Sketch

-- und so weiter
+-

 ## Project operational details

-Should this project go forward: Here is where goes the details.
+-

 ### Collaborators

-List all participants on the project.

-* Lead
-* Team member
-* Team member
-* ...
+-

 ### Specific questions / project goals

-List the specific tasks you want to accomplish, project goals, or research questions you want to answer.
-Think about what outcomes or deliverables you'd like to create (e.g. a series of tutorial notebooks demonstrating a [use case](https://geo-smart.github.io/usecases#Contributing), or a new python package).
+- specific tasks you want to accomplish, project goals, or research questions you want to answer.
+- Think about what outcomes or deliverables you'd like to create
+    - e.g. a series of tutorial notebooks demonstrating a [use case](https://geo-smart.github.io/usecases#Contributing)
+    - e.g. a new python package

 ### Data